denisecase/pro-analytics-ai/README.md

 python3 -m pip install --upgrade -r requirements.txt --timeout 100
 ```

 Note 1.
-You need to rerun the last install command several times to get all packages downloaded and installed correctly into your local project virtual environment (.venv).
+You may need to rerun the last install command several times to get all packages downloaded and installed correctly into your local project virtual environment (.venv).

 Note 2.
 When returning to the project, remember to activate your .venv before installing requirements or running code.